bingran1/CMPUT404-assignment-css-hell/README.md

 Modifications
 =================

-For these files, I change the font size and the font to Times New Roman generally.
-I add the underline to the top header(very first line in this html), and I make the information of the book and contents to the center of the page.
+For these files, I change the background color, font size and the font to Times New Roman generally.
+I add the underline to the top header(very first line in html), and I move the information of the book and contents to the center of the page.
+This part of some html files were put into one block, while I broke them into small pieces in order to set different looks.
 Also, I add the border to the title of the book and make the authr, chapters to be italic and also put underline.
 Moreover, for the cover image of the book, I add a circle border to the picture, and use the filter to blur and make the image become to be grayscale.

 License/Copyright
 =================